Naesmal/tpn-router/README.md

 - Your original IP is masked from destination servers
 - Multiple hops prevent any single node from knowing both source and destination

+## About TPN Hackathon

+This project was developed as part of the TPN Hackathon for the Endgame Summit.
+TPN is a decentralized VPN infrastructure that provides access to a diverse set of VPN server options around the world.
+The network incentivizes miners to run VPN servers in unique locations, creating a robust and distributed network.

 ## Contribution

 Contributions are welcome!
 Please feel free to submit a Pull Request.